sanskritiagr/Swasth/README.md

 ## Data
 The data used are:
 1. [Symptoms Mapping: ](https://github.com/sanskritiagr/SwasthAI/blob/main/data.csv) It contains diseases mapped with the symptoms and the specialist to consult.
 2. [Doctor Table: ](https://github.com/sanskritiagr/SwasthAI/blob/main/doc_table.csv) It contains all the information about the doctor including their name, specialty, phone, hospital in which they work, their opening and closing time along with the latitudes to their location.
-The table is generated, for which the code can be viewed in this [file](#https://github.com/sanskritiagr/SwasthAI/blob/main/Generate_Doc_Table.ipynb).
+The table is generated, for which the code can be viewed in [Generate_Doc_Table.ipynb](https://github.com/sanskritiagr/SwasthAI/blob/main/Generate_Doc_Table.ipynb).
 3. [Rating Table: ](https://github.com/sanskritiagr/SwasthAI/blob/main/rating.csv) It is the table of various patients registered with our application and the ratings they gave for doctors they have consulted in the past.
-The data is generated, for which the code can be viewed in this [file](#https://github.com/sanskritiagr/SwasthAI/blob/main/Rating_Table_Gen.ipynb)
+The data is generated, for which the code can be viewed in [Rating_Table_Gen.ipynb](https://github.com/sanskritiagr/SwasthAI/blob/main/Rating_Table_Gen.ipynb)

 ## Pipeline